Domain-specific language: Unreal Engine before version 4 and other games

 Unreal and Unreal Tournament unveiled a language called UnrealScript.
 This allowed for rapid development of modifications compared to the competitor Quake (using the Id Tech 2 engine).
 The Id Tech engine used standard C code meaning C had to be learned and properly applied, while UnrealScript was optimized for ease of use and efficiency.
-Similarly, the development of more recent games introduced their own specific languages, one more common example is Lua for scripting.
+Similarly, more recent games have introduced their own specific languages for development.
+One more common example is Lua for scripting.

-Rules Engines for Policy Automation
+Rules engines for policy automation

-Various Business Rules Engines have been developed for automating policy and business rules used in both government and private industry.
+Various business rules engines have been developed for automating policy and business rules used in both government and private industry.
 ILOG, Oracle Policy Automation, DTRules, Drools and others provide support for DSLs aimed to support various problem domains.
-DTRules goes so far as to define an interface for the use of multiple DSLs within a Rule Set.
+DTRules goes so far as to define an interface for the use of multiple DSLs within a rule set.

-The purpose of Business Rules Engines is to define a representation of business logic in as human-readable fashion as possible.
+The purpose of business rules engines is to define a representation of business logic in as human-readable fashion as possible.
 This allows both subject-matter experts and developers to work with and understand the same representation of the business logic.
-Most Rules Engines provide both an approach to simplifying the control structures for business logic (for example, using Declarative Rules or Decision Tables) coupled with alternatives to programming syntax in favor of DSLs.
+Most rules engines provide both an approach to simplifying the control structures for business logic (for example, using declarative rules or decision tables) coupled with alternatives to programming syntax in favor of DSLs.